 - 2 teaspoons cornstarch

-Add the peppers and zucchini and cook about 6-7 minutes to soften.
+- Add the peppers and baby corn and cook about 6-7 minutes to soften.
 Transfer the veggies to a plate and reserve.

 - Add remaining chili oil to the pan.
 Season the shrimp with salt and pepper and toss them into the hot wok.
 Cook them a couple minute per side until they are nicely pink and cooked through.

 - Add cooked vegetables back to the pan with about ½ cup of the teriyaki sauce, or more as desired.
 Stir and heat through about 5 minutes.

 - Serve on plates and enjoy.